Why would I want hedges for my yard?

 Overall, most hedge materials thrive in full sun exposure.
 They can tolerate shady spots, but they prefer to bathe in the sun.
-For shadier spots in your yard, hedges such as Carolina Cherry and Indian Laurel Columns are good choices if they can get some sun during the day.
+For shadier spots in your yard, a hedge such as Carolina Cherry is a good choice if it can get some sun during the day.

 Which hedges grow fast?

 With so many options to choose from for your hedge, there are many that grow quickly, especially when properly cared for and given top nutrients and fertilizers.
-Our Indian Laurel Columns are our most popular shrub to use as a hedge and can grow almost 2 feet a year- maybe more with optimal conditions.
+Our Nellie Stevens Holly is one of our more favorite shrubs to use as a hedge and can grow around 2 feet a year- maybe more with optimal conditions.

 Our customers usually ask about the fastest-growing shrubs we have because they want to benefit from their new hedge as soon as possible so it makes sense to want the varieties that grow fastest, right?
 Yes and no.

 It is good to buy fast-growing shrubs if you like to play around with the size and shape or yard work is relaxing to you but if you want a fast grower because you want a privacy wall and don’t want to wait, then it might be best to consider our specimen-sized shrubs.
 Regardless of how slow they grow; the older plants will already be the size you want for your yard.